Richard Vallat KC

 Overview

 Richard is the current Chair of the Revenue Bar Association as well as the Chair of Chambers Pupillage and Tenancy committees.
+He is also a moderator of the Trust Litigation Forum.

 Richard is qualified to accept Public Access instructions.